 - Hire a home Inspector and attend the inspection in person

 - Order up an appraisal, even if paying cash

 - Pay for a title search on a property

 - Forgetting to take into account closing costs (and taxes and insurance)

-- Not setting aside funds for emergency repairs
+- Set aside funds for emergency repairs

-- Skipping the final walk-through
+- Conduct a final walk-through